Utah Administrative Code

 (5) Career service exempt appointments may only be considered for conversion to career service when the appointment was made from a hiring list under Subsection R477-4-8.

-(6) Agency management shall ensure that all new hire appointees in Schedules AB, AC, AD, AR and AS submit disclosure statements pursuant to Utah Code Section 67-16-7.
+(6) Agency management shall ensure that all new hire appointees in Schedules AB, AC, AD, AR and AS submit a disclosure statement pursuant to Utah Code Section 67-16-7 and submit to a background check.

 (1) Selection of a career service employee shall be governed by the following: